 Gym and fitness businesses have sales people all over the world emailing, calling, and texting prospects and members every single day.
 Whether it’s a single salesperson or a team of 100, the process is generally the same.
 The fitness industry sales process is unique because the decision people are making to join a gym or drop in for a class is often tied to emotions, thus leading to a higher need for communication in general.
 They want to feel comfortable and assured that your business is the right fit for them.

 As a salesperson, you understand the value of each and every contact method.
 Email is less invasive and a little more casual.
 Phone calls give you the opportunity to grab someone’s attention and know they are hearing you and your message.
 So where does texting fit in?
 Right in the middle.
 Texting is the perfect middle lane between a passive email and a potentially invasive phone call.
 Each contact method has their respective time and place, but if you aren’t using texting as an option, you are leaving money on the table.
+We have put together some reasons on why and how to use texting for your gym.

 Driving sales is at the top of every gym owner, salesperson, or personal trainer’s mind.
 Nearly everyone exhausts their sales and marketing tactics – even those that include going to the mall and starting up cold conversations about fitness.
 While these can have their benefits, what if you could just use your current customers to grow your business?